 It is preferred that the entire application packet be submitted electronically however if not possible, items other than the application form may be submitted via any of the following avenues:

 The Fleming Scholar Selection Committee will select up to 25 finalists to interview.
-Interviews will take place on Saturday, March 1, 2014 onsite or if out-of-state, via Skype or phone.
-All applicants will be notified of their standing by the end of February.
+Interviews will be early to mid March.Out-of-state applicants can interview via Skype or phone.
+All applicants will be notified of their standing by late February or early March.

 Each year a committee of OMRF employees, mostly scientists, selects the Fleming Scholars.
 All complete applications received by the appointed deadline are reviewed by selection committee members.
 After this initial review, the committee meets to select up to 25 applicants to interview in person, via Skype or phone.
 Following the interviews, the committee selects as many scholars as there are mentors and funding available.
 Three or four alternates are named as well.

 The 25 semi-finalists, as well as those not selected, are notified in late February or early March.
 Then, interviews occur in early to mid-March.
 Final results are available following the interviews.